documentationfor yFiles for HTML 3.0.0.1

 )

-For a completely new visualization one has to create a custom IArrow implementation.
-This section demonstrates step by step how to implement an arrow as a hollow circle and a line with a little distance to the node.
+For a completely new visualization, you need to create a custom IArrow implementation.
+This section demonstrates step-by-step how to implement an arrow as a hollow circle and a line with a little distance to the node.

 The custom arrow which will be created in this section